Heat Pump Selection Service

 Ensure your heat pump is perfectly suited for your needs

 We provide custom solutions that suit your home, your budget and your carbon reduction goals.
-There are many factors to consider when getting your home heating off of gas.
-We simplify the technical aspects and work with you and our vetted HVAC contractors to help you pick between different options for your home.
-The technical aspects of our work are written in blue below in case you want to know more about our process.
+There are many factors to consider when getting your home heating off gas.
+We simplify the technical aspects and connect you with trusted HVAC contractors to help you pick the best option for your home.

-Most often an all-electric heating system is the most-cost effective option, but occassionally a hybrid system* may be more affordable.
-We help you consider both options before bringing in contractors.
+Whether you are interested in a fully-electric or a hybrid system, we can help you consider the options before bringing in contractors.
 To determine which option is best we look at:

 Why Right-Sizing a Heat Pump is Important

-• An undersized heat pump with a gas furnace back-up will result in higher greenhouse gas emissions as the gas furnace will be used through more of the heating season than is ideal.
+An undersized heat pump with a gas furnace back-up will result in higher greenhouse gas emissions as the gas furnace will be used more frequently.

-• An undersized heat pump with electric auxiliary back-up can result in higher bills as the electric auxiliary heating can become quite costly to operate if it’s needed for much of the heating season.
+An undersized heat pump with electric auxiliary back-up can result in higher bills as the electric auxiliary heating can become quite costly to operate if it’s needed too often.

-• Oversized electrical auxiliary heating can result in costly electrical upgrades that could have been avoided.
+Oversized electrical auxiliary heating can result in costly, unnecessary electrical upgrades.

 “Goldfinch Energy made our journey to reduce our carbon footprint easier than we expected.
 The centrepiece of our home’s roadmap was our heat pump, which was a total game changer, and the installation was seamless.
 Achieving and surpassing our objectives was easily done knowing that Goldfinch had our backs every step of the way.”